 CCHN (?) {i} The CCHN command sets (queries) the Capture Channels.
 The parameter i selects Ch1 (0), Ch2 (1) or Ch1+Ch2 (2).
-This command is valid only when the Measurement Group is FFT or Octave and the Input Source is Analog and the Source is not Arbitrary playback from Capture.
+This command is invalid it the source is arbitrary playback from the capture buffer or if the measurement group is Swept Sine.
 CMOD (?) {i} The CMOD command sets (queries) the Capture Mode.
 The parameter i selects 1-Shot (0) or Continuous (1).
-This command is valid only when the Measurement Group is FFT or Octave and the Input Source is Analog and the Source is not Arbitrary playback from Capture.
-CLEN (?) {i} The CLEN command sets (queries) the Capture Length.
+This command is invalid it the source is arbitrary playback from the capture buffer or if the measurement group is Swept Sine.
+CLEN (2) (i) The CLEN command sets (queries) the Capture Length.
 The parameter i is a length in kPts per channel. i must be an even number from 2 to the maximum allocated memory.
-This command is valid only when the Measurement Group is FFT or Octave and the Input Source is Analog and the Source is not Arbitrary playback from Capture.
-CRAT (?) {i} The CRAT command sets (queries) the Capture Rate.
+This command is invalid it the source is arbitrary playback from the capture buffer or if the measurement group is Swept Sine.
+The CRAT command sets (queries) the Capture Rate.
 The parameter i $[0 19]$ selects a rate equal to the maximum rate divided by 2 to the ith power.
 Thus i=0 selects the maximum rate and i=1 selects half the maximum rate.
-This command is valid only when the Measurement Group is FFT or Octave and the Input Source is Analog and the Source is not Arbitrary playback from Capture.
-CPAN (?) {i} The CPAN command sets (queries) the Capture Auto Pan.
-The parameter i selects $Off(0)$ or $On(1)$.
-CSTR Same as [Start Capture] key.
+This command is invalid it the source is arbitrary playback from the capture buffer or if the measurement group is Swept Sine or Order.
+CPAN (2) JIL The CPAN command sets (queries) the Capture Auto Pan.
+The parameter i selects Off (0) or On (1).
+CSTR CON Same as [Start Capture] key.
 Capture memory must already be allocated.
 The Input Source cannot be Playback and the Source cannot be Arbitrary playback from Capture.
-CSTP Same as [Stop Capture] key.
+CSTP USIF Same as [Stop Capture] key.
 This command has no effect if Capture is not in progress.